Information for Faculty

 A faculty can offer their course as Honors in two different ways:

-- You can offer Honors courses by getting CERTIFIED as an Honors Instructor and have an organized Embedded Honors Component in your regular courses - you will get a separate Honors Canvas shell allready set up with typical generic honors assignments ready for your use, which you can edit and reuse from semester to semester.
+- You can offer Honors courses by getting CERTIFIED as an Honors Instructor and have an organized Embedded Honors Component in your regular courses - you will get a separate Honors Canvas shell set up with typical generic honors assignments ready for your use, which you can edit and reuse from semester to semester.
 This option is perfect if you plan to mentor multiple students on a regular basis.
 The certification usually takes only about 3 hours and you would get paid a one-time stipend for that time.

 - You can create a contract with each Honors student individually for any regular course you teach, have the student submit the Contract to the Honors Program, and have the Honors coordinator approve it.
 No certification is required for this option.
 This option is perfect if you plan to mentor a single student once in a while, or just want to try mentoring an Honors student for the first time and see if you want to become an Honors Instructor.
 Unfortunately, you cannot get paid for working on contracts.